 - Relationships (“If someone else wins the respect or admiration of my friends, peers, or co-workers, then they respect me less”)

 - Theology (“God only has so much forgiveness, so I’d better not use it all up”)

-David Brooks even saw it in the last election, noting that “Both [candidates] ultimately hew to a distrustful, stark, combative, zero-sum view of life—the idea that … given other people’s selfish natures, vulnerability is dangerous.”
+David Brooks even sees it in the current election, noting that “Both [candidates] ultimately hew to a distrustful, stark, combative, zero-sum view of life—the idea that … given other people’s selfish natures, vulnerability is dangerous.”

 What about you?
 Which mindset do you operate with at your core?
 Do you have a scarcity mindset or an abundance mindset?
 Here’s some insight into each position to help you identify yourself.

 The scarcity mindset believes there are always winners and losers.
 As the legendary baseball manager Casey Stengal joked, “Without losers, where would the winners be?”
 That’s the way most people live and work.
 Like it or not, they say, for me to do well, I’ve got to make someone lose.

 That makes sense in the world of sports and two-party elections, but if that’s your dominant framework, it creates glass ceilings on your life and work and leaves you pretty unhealthy.
 Are you wondering if that’s you?
 Here are three qualities of scarcity people.
 What would you score in these areas?

 - Fear based: At all costs, avoid failure because failure is losing.
 Therefore, you are extremely risk-averse in decision-making and imagination.